 Charge: Review the existing DP&C Framework and reaffirm that it lays out a minimum set of disease prevention and control activities that are to be carried out by all local public health agencies and MDH.
 Update the DP&C Framework based on current practice and tools, and determine how to best align it with the national voluntary public health accreditation standards.

-Final Report (May 2012): Assessment of Health and Climate Preparedness (PDF)
+Final Report: Assessment of Health and Climate Preparedness (PDF)

 Charge: Review available science and literature on climate change and public health, develop and review results from a survey of local public health departments' abilities to address climate change, and make recommendations on next steps for strategic planning for climate change.